 I thought about how any new Harry Potter story would inject new energy into the fandom, generating new conversations and creative interest.
 And those fans would have the ability to respond in their own ways.
 After all, they’ve already been critiquing and reshaping Harry Potter into a better version of itself for decades, through fanfiction and other fan commentary.

-The problem is that unless Warner Bros. were to strike an unprecedented deal, none of those transformative elements would be part of a Harry Potter series unless Rowling wanted them to be there.
+Such “bullshit” hints at the problem with any kind of sanctioned Potterverse story, even one that’s ostensibly trying to be radical: Unless Warner Bros. were to strike an unprecedented deal, none of those transformative elements would be part of a Harry Potter series unless Rowling wanted them to be there.
 Rowling has always exerted authorial control over her universe and the messages it sends — across the books, across all the Warner Bros. movies (though the movies were written by Steve Kloves, she vetted all of his scripts), and even the Cursed Child stage play, which Rowling collaborated on.
+And while the creators of Hogwarts Legacy were at pains to stress that Rowling had no part whatsoever in the making of the new game, the game must still respond to her restrictive, limited worldbuilding.
+Meanwhile, any new series or story would inevitably have to gain her approval — and how likely will a Rowling who is increasingly hardened to the pleas of trans people ever be to approve a story that validates, let alone centers, us?

 Anything that we respond to and love about a new Harry Potter series will still be something that ultimately came from J.K.
 Rowling — from the den mother who betrayed us.
 And given that she’s increasingly embraced mean, reactionary politics in her post-Harry Potter writing, I’m dubious that any new Harry Potter series that gains her approval will contain the open-hearted, optimistic kindness that drew so many people to the original stories.